SCR-720: SCR-520

 In spite of UK indifference, the US began pushing for production for their own use in the P-61 Black Widow.
 This resulted in the SCR-520 entering production even though the British cancelled their order.
 There were two variations, the original SCR-520-A, and the -B which added an IFF receiver which could also be used for beacon tracking, the latter of which required the maximum range to be extended to 100 miles.
 The SCR-520-B, used in the P-70, weighed 600 lbs in twelve pieces, with six large units that had to be mounted near the radar dish, the largest of which was about a 1 yd on a side.
 Further, the dish rotated on a vertical axis required room between it and the nearest part of the aircraft.
-These limitations meant it could only be fitted in the largest aircraft and were unsuitable for the smaller high-performance fighters used in the UK, like the de Havilland Mosquito.
+These limitations meant it could be fitted in only the largest aircraft and so was unsuitable for the smaller, high-performance fighters used in the UK, like the de Havilland Mosquito.

 The same basic equipment was also used for a variety of other developments.
 One AI-10 unit was adapted with a plan-position indicator (PPI) and fit to Lockheed Electra Junior XJO-3.
 This first flew on 1 August 1941 and in testing between then and 16 October proved to be able to detect aircraft at about 3.5 mile and ships at 40 mile.
-The air-to-air range was no better than the basic AI-10 set, but the PPI display and long range against ships made an excellent Air-to-Surface Vessel radar (ASV) system.
+The air-to-air range was no better than the basic AI-10 set, but the PPI display and long range against ships made an excellent air-to-surface-vessel (ASV) radar system.
 This was put into production as the AN/APS-2 for patrol aircraft and the ASG for K-class blimps.
 Post-war, the AN/APS-2 would be adapted as some of the earliest dedicated weather radar systems.